 Boost Mobile vs. Straight Talk: Pick your Boost Mobile network

-Boost Mobile used Sprint's network exclusively until recently, adding an option to switch to what it's calling the Expanded Network.
-This network is based on T-Mobile and brings with it denser coverage than the older Sprint network, especially in rural and suburban areas.
+Boost Mobile used to use Sprint's network exclusively but it now focuses on the new Expanded Network.
+This network is based on T-Mobile and has denser coverage than the older Sprint network, especially in rural and suburban areas.
 That's not to say it will be an improvement for everyone but the majority of people should see some benefit.
+It's also worth noting that the Expanded Network will continue to improve with better 5G while the Sprint-based network won't see much if any significant expansion.

 For now, Boost Mobile customers can choose between the two networks.
 You'll most likely find better coverage with the new network but you should still take a look at the Expanded Network coverage map and the Nationwide coverage map to make sure they work for you.
 The Expanded network also has 5G access if you have coverage.

 Boost Mobile vs. Straight Talk: What to know about Straight Talk's networks

 With Straight Talk, you'll be able to use either AT&T, Sprint, T-Mobile, or Verizon, depending on which network your phone is compatible with and which one has coverage for you.
 You can check this coverage map by entering your zip code and selecting which network your phone came from.
 Keep in mind that if you want to use hotspot data, you need to select something other than AT&T.

 Boost Mobile vs. Straight Talk: What are Boost Mobile's plans?